Bringing up kids can be hard work, and most families need support or

 Resources: parents might feel they don’t have enough to give their children, because they can’t afford things or because they live far away from where things are available.
 They might need children’s clothes, toys or nursery equipment.

 Access to services: parents might have trouble getting to or using services, either because they don’t have transport or because of language difficulties and not having interpreters.

 Relationships: relationship difficulties (including domestic violence) might be making parents stressed or sad, or threatening the family.

 Physical health: chronic health problems can interfere with parenting.
 Single parents can have trouble coping if they become ill.

 Mental health: mental health problems like postnatal depression and drug abuse can make it hard to look after children.

-Support: coping with social isolation and a lack of personal support from extended family or other parents.
+Support: coping with social isolation and a lack of personal support from extended family or other parents can be hard.

 Parents might also be looking for help with specific concerns about their children.
-They may be worried about any of the following issues:
+They might be worried about any of the following issues:

 Development and learning